OmarMohamedAwad/Database-Management-System/README.md

     4. Insert into Table.
         * Insert into selected table.

+    5. Select from Table.
+        * Select all data from selected table.
+        * Select special data from selected table.

-    5. Delete from Table.
+    6. Delete from Table.
         * Delete all data from selected table.
         * Delete special data from selected table.

-    6. Update Table.
+    7. Update Table.
         * Update structure of selected table.
         * Update special data in selected table.

+    8. Table Meta Data.
+        * Display table meta data.
 ---

 ## hosql Data Type